 A reconnaissance-level site visit was performed on March 4, 2019 and a supplemental visit on July 23, 2019 to look for indicators of potential hazardous materials.
+The parcels for TCEs and right of way acquisition were evaluated during the site visit as well (see Table 2.3-6).
 During these site visits the following observations were made: guardrails exist at multiple locations, yellow striping is present along several of the roadways, and a wood utility pole was observed within the project area.
 No other evidence of storage tanks, drums, hazardous substances or petroleum products, unidentified substance containers, odors, or pools of liquid were observed within or adjacent to the project area.